tedsluis/xiaomi-xiaofanf-s1-hacks/README.md

 ---

 ### Web browser login

-Get the IP address from the DHCP server and login: https://IPADDRESS
+* Get the IP address from the DHCP server
+* Open a web browser and login: https://IPADDRESS

 ---

-### Log after browsing through the GUI.
+### View logging after browsing through the GUI.

 ```
 DAFANG login: root
 Password: